healthcare professionals collaborating over charts

 Cost is a primary consideration for small practices, as EHR implementation can vary widely in expense.

-Look beyond the initial costs and evaluate the total cost of ownership, which includes licensing fees, training, ongoing support, and potential upgrade costs.
+Look beyond the initial EHR costs and evaluate the total cost of ownership, which includes licensing fees, training, ongoing support, and potential upgrade costs.
 Additionally, consider the implementation process itself; some EHRs offer extensive onboarding support, with guided training and configuration, while others require a more hands-on approach from the practice.

 Factoring in the potential impact on daily operations during the implementation phase is essential, as a lengthy or challenging transition can disrupt patient care and workflows.
 Opt for a system that fits your budget but also provides robust support and minimal downtime during setup.